 The cause of AMD is not completely known.
 However, the greatest risk factor is age.
 The risk of having AMD increases with age, from 10% at age 50 to about 30% at age 75.
 Other factors that increase the risk of developing AMD include family history of AMD, smoking, diet, weight and race.
 Caucasians are much more likely to lose vision from AMD than other races (*NIH).
 Lifestyle practices like not smoking, eating a healthy diet high in green leafy vegetables and fish, exercising and maintaining normal weight and blood pressure may play a role in reducing the risk of developing AMD.

-Especially with the dry form, symptoms may develop gradually.
+Especially with the dry form of macular degeneration, symptoms may develop gradually.
 Also if only one eye is affected, a person may not notice changes in vision until the disease gets moderately worse because the unaffected eye helps to compensate for changes in vision.
 Having an annual eye exam is very important for detecting AMD and other ocular disorders early in their progression.

 Symptoms of AMD may include blurred vision, a dark area or “blind spot”, or a distorted appearance of straight lines or other objects.
 It is important for people with AMD to monitor their vision closely and to call their eye doctor if there is a change in vision.
 One way to monitor vision or detect a problem is with an Amsler grid.
 The Amsler grid, which looks similar to a section of graph paper, is a diagnostic tool that aids in the detection of visual disturbances caused by changes in the retina.
 The Amsler grid is a very sensitive test that can reveal clinical changes before other visual symptoms develop.
 With new and reliable treatments for wet AMD, this tool is important for the early detection of wet AMD.